 Clinical practice associated with this Concepts IV takes place in several settings, including a maternal-newborn unit, a rotation in mental health in a detox/mental health center and/or Geri Psych unit or an equivalent Mental Health setting.
-There is an observational experience in community health nursing, along with an open community-based support group.
-Nursing Practice in leadership/management activities takes place in the subacute care setting.
+Nursing Practice in leadership/management activities takes place in the sub-acute care setting.
 More specific information is detailed below: